OpenVisualCloud/Media-Transport-Library/doc/run.md

 ## 7. Optional setup

-This part include some optional guides, skip this if you don't know the detail.
+This section includes some optional guides.
+If you are not familiar with the details or do not require this information, you can skip this part.

 ### 7.1 PTP setup